-- "13-27-210.
+"13-27-210.
 Physical prevention of obtaining signatures or physical intimidation of signature gatherers prohibited.
 A person may not knowingly or purposefully physically prevent an individual from obtaining signatures or attempting to obtain signatures on a petition for a statewide ballot issue or physically intimidate another individual when that individual is obtaining or attempting to obtain signatures on a petition for a statewide ballot issue.
-A person who violates this section is guilty of a misdemeanor and upon conviction shall be punished by a fine of not more than \$500, by imprisonment for not more than 90 days, or by both a fine and imprisonment." - Section 33.
-Section 13-27-211, MCA, is amended to read: - "13-27-211.
+A person who violates this section is guilty of a misdemeanor and upon conviction shall

+1 be punished by a fine of not more than \$500, by imprisonment for not more than 90 days, or by both a fine an d 2 imprisonment."

+"13-27-211.
 Petitions for initiative -- requirements and limitations.
-(1) In accordance with Article III, section 4, of the Montana constitution, the text of an-a statutory initiative may not provide for the appropriation of revenue. - (2) For the purposes of this section, "appropriation" includes but is not limited to the act of designating or setting aside budgetary authority or directly or indirectly incurring a financial obligation with the expectation that a certain amount of money will be expended or directed for a specific use or purpose.
+(1) In accordance with Article III, section 4, of the Montana constitution, the text of an a statutory initiative may not provide for the appropriation of revenue.

+(2) For the purposes of this section, "appropriation" includes but is not limited to the act of designating or setting aside budgetary authority or directly or indirectly incurring a financial obligation with the expectation that a certain amount of money will be expended or directed for a specific use or purpose.
 The term also includes increasing or expanding eligibility to a government program."